anotherFeng/react-redux-sandbox/README.md

 # react-redux-sandbox
-another sandbox to hold some very old react example code.
+a sandbox to hold some react sample project/code.